Children are victims of child abduction and parental alienation

-Parental child abduction: Parents can enroll in the Children’s Passport Issuance Alert Program.
+Parental child abduction: Parents can enroll in the Children’s Passport Issuance Alert Program (CPIAP).
 This program alerts the parent of a pending passport application or renewal for their child.

 Parental alienation: While there are no concrete ways to prevent alienation, both parents can take certain steps to maintain an amicable relationship post-separation.
 This includes agreeing to child custody terms on their own and avoiding legal mediation which can quickly turn into high-conflict custody battles.
 Children’s support systems, including teachers, relatives, and doctors also have a responsibility to check-in on children, especially those known to be living in separated or divorced households.